-Ohio State President Michael Drake a member of Donald Trump’s American Technology Council
+Ohio State President Michael Drake involved with Donald Trump’s American Technology Council

 UNC is a public college, OSU is a public, land-grant institution and MIT is a private research university.

-Davey said Drake’s involvements in national higher-education organizations, and the recognition that comes from it, also contributed to why he was chosen for the council.
+Davey said Drake’s involvements in national higher-education organizations, and the recognition that comes from it, also contributed to why he was chosen to be involved with the council.

 “Dr. Drake is going to be the chair of the Association of Public and Land-grant Universities and will be chair of Association of American Universities, so he is recognized nationally as a leader in higher-education,” Davey said.